anind99/Banking/phase1/src/README.txt

 bankmanager.txt
 When the system first starts up, BankManager constructor reads from this file to initialise acct_counter which gives accounts unique account numbers.

+deposits.txt
+Stores the deposits made to the accounts, each line being of the format: “AccountNumber,DepositAmount”

+alerts.txt
+Writes to this file when the ATM is low on a certain bill.
+Each line is of the format:
+“Alert {Bill number}$ bills are low”

+outgoing.txt
+Stores Bills paid to outgoing accounts/places.
+Each line is of the format:
+“{Amount} paid to {Name}”